19hours/sg-statutes/Acts/Accountants Act.md

 (3) Subject to subsection (4) and any other provisions of this Act, the Oversight Committee may, on receiving an application made under this section, approve the company or proposed company concerned as an accounting corporation if and only if —

-(a) the memorandum of association of the company or proposed company provides thatone of the primary objects of the company or proposed company is to provide public accountancy services;
+(a) one of the primary objects of the company or proposed company is to provide public accountancy services;

 (b) the share capital of the company or proposed company that is paid up or to be paid up is not less than $50,000 or such other sum as may be prescribed;